fcarp10/dotfiles/.script-config/README.md

 ### Troubleshooting

-To install `paru`, it is required to enable zRAM in the 2GB model.
+To install `paru`, it might be required to enable zRAM in the 2GB model.

 #### Steps